-After you have built a TI-RTOS example outside of IAR, follow these steps to use IAR to load the externally-built executable onto the target and debug the application:
+After you build a TI-RTOS example from the command line, follow these steps to use IAR to load the externally-built executable onto the target and debug the application:

 - 1. Choose Project > Create New Project from the IAR menus. - 2.
 Select the Tool chain, and choose the Externally built executable template.
 Click OK. - 3.
-Browse to the location where you want to save this project, and type a name for the project file (\.ewp).
+Browse to the location where you want to save this project, and type a name for the project file (.ewp).
 Click Save. - 4.
 Delete any readme.txt file that is added to the project. - 5.
-Choose File > Save Workspace from the IAR menus. - 6.
-Browse to the location where you want to save this workspace, and type a file name for the workspace file (\.eww).
-Click Save. - 7.
-Choose Project > Options. - 8.
-In the General Options category of the Options dialog, go to the Target tab and select your specific Device. - 9.
+Choose File > Save Workspace from the IAR menus.
+Browse to the location where you want to save this workspace, and type a file name for the workspace file (.eww).
+Click Save. - 6.
+Choose Project > Options. - 7.
+In the General Options category, go to the Target tab and select your specific Device. - 8.
 In the Debugger category of the Options dialog, replace the default Simulator driver with the appropriate TI debugger.
 Choose the FET Debugger for MSP430 and the TI Stellaris debugger for a Tiva or Stellaris board.
-Click OK. - 10.
+Click OK. - 9.
 Choose Project > Add Files.
-Change the file types filter to show All Files (\.\). - 11.
+Change the file types filter to show All Files (.). - 10.
 Browse to the location of the executable file you built.
-Select the < examplename > .out executable file and click Open. - 12.
-Choose Project > Download and Debug to load the executable onto the target hardware. - 13.
+Select the <examplename>.out executable file and click Open. - 11.
+Choose Project > Download and Debug to load the executable onto the target hardware. - 12.
 Use the debugging features in IAR to debug the application.

-3.2.4 Managing Program Stack Sizes for TI-RTOS Examples for IAR
+3.3.6 Managing Program Stack Sizes for TI-RTOS Examples for IAR